 Your cushions are not waterproof.
 They are constructed of open-cell foam and will absorb and hold water.
-The foam is wrapped with a plastic barrier which helps to keep water from being absorbed into the foam but also will not allow water to dissipate once the foam is soaked.
 Do not leave the cushions in standing water or exposed to heavy, prolonged rain.

 If, in the event your cushions become waterlogged, remove the foam from the cushion, press as much water as you can from the foam and allow to air dry.
-Make sure the plastic wrap is dry before wrapping the foam and inserting it back into the cushion.